Skip to main content

 What other drugs will affect netupitant and palonosetron?

 Many drugs can affect netupitant and palonosetron.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed here.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 Further information